Alex McFarland

 Alex McFarland is an American public speaker, author, educator, and advocate for Christian apologetics.
-He currently serves as Director of the Christian Worldview Center at North Greenville University in Greenville, South Carolina and as organizer of the Truth for a New Generation Conferences.
-He also co-hosts the radio program "Exploring the Word" that airs on American Family Radio.
+In the Alex McFarland Speaker Series, Alex McFarland hosted Charlie Kirk (just weeks before Charlie's assassination) on August 21, 2025.
+Alex McFarland also co-hosts "Exploring the Word" on the American Family Radio Network, airing daily on nearly 200 radio stations across the U.S. His TV program, the “Alex McFarland Show,” airs weekly on NRB TV and YouTube.
+The “Alex McFarland Show” podcast is available at alexmcfarland.com/podcasts or wherever you listen to podcasts.

 McFarland was President of the Southern Evangelical Seminary from 2006 - 2011.
-He is director of the Center for Christian Worldview and Apologetics at North Greenville University.
+Later, he served as director of the Center for Christian Worldview and Apologetics at North Greenville University.

 McFarland is a speaker for evangelical Christian audiences.

 Childhood and education

 Alex McFarland was born and raised in North Carolina where he attended the University of North Carolina at Greensboro.
 He later completed a master's degree from Liberty University in Lynchburg, Virginia in Christian Thought and Apologetics.
-In 2017 he returned as the University's Convocation speaker.
+In 2017 he returned as the university's Convocation speaker.

 He lives in North Carolina with his wife.